 The goals of treatment are to reduce symptoms and reduce the risk of complications.
 Your health care provider will recommend the treatment option that is right for you.

-At NYC Surgical Associates, treatment for KTS involves multidisciplinary expertise.
+At City Surgical Care, treatment for KTS involves multidisciplinary expertise.
 We work with each individual patient to identify his/her specific needs and tailor therapy as appropriate.
 Examples of treatment options are detailed below.
 Please speak to your provider directly about the specifics of your case.

 Medications and iron supplements may be prescribed, as well as compression stockings to alleviate pain and swelling.